 When using emollients there are safety issues to consider.
 When removing emollients from a pot, use a clean spatula to avoid cross-contamination and potential infection.
 Emollients should not be used in the presence of a naked flame or cigarettes as clothing or material that has been in contact with an emollient can catch fire.
 If you are using emollients in a shower or bath, you need to be careful not to slip.
 Use a non-slip mat and protect the floor with a towel.
 You should also clean the bath with washing up liquid afterward to avoid the buildup of emollient which can lead to a fall.

 Emollients are highly effective at treating dry and flaky skin conditions.
-By applying emollients properly and taking care of your skin, you will avoid problems and stay healthy.
+By applying properly and taking care of your skin, the benefits of an emollient will allow you to avoid problems and stay healthy.
 Shop our Cutemol Emollient Cream or Cutemol Sensitive Emollient Cream today and take proper care of your skin.